Unidata/netcdf/NUG/netcdf_data_set_components.md

 A mapped array section is similar to a subsampled array section except that an additional index mapping vector allows one to specify how data values associated with the netCDF variable are arranged in memory.
-The offset of each value from the reference location, is given by the sum of the products of each index (of the imaginary internal array which would be used if there were no mapping) by the corresponding element of the index mapping vector.
+The offset of each value from the reference location is given by the sum of the products of each index (of the imaginary internal array which would be used if there were no mapping) by the corresponding element of the index mapping vector.
 The number of values accessed is the same